Meghan Markle & Prince Harry’s Love ‘Put To The Test’ In New Lifetime Movie

 The Lifetime biopic, as revealed in the press release, will also show the couple as they attempt to blend their families and cultures, reportedly putting their values to the test as they try to find the balance between honoring time-honored royal tradition and staying true to their modern beliefs.

-The film will also star Jordan Whalen as Prince William, Laura Mitchell as Kate Middleton, Maggie Sullivan as Queen Elizabeth II, Timothy Temple as Prince Philip, Charles Shaughnessy as Prince Charles, Deborah Ramsay as Camilla Bowles, Natalie Moon as Layla, James Dreyfus as Leonard and Bonnie Soper as Diana reported Lifetime.
+The film will also star Jordan Whalen as Prince William, Laura Mitchell as Kate Middleton, Maggie Sullivan as Queen Elizabeth II, Timothy Temple as Prince Philip, Charles Shaughnessy as Prince Charles, Deborah Ramsay as Camilla Parker Bowles, Natalie Moon as Layla, James Dreyfus as Leonard, and Bonnie Soper as Diana, reported Lifetime.

 View this post on Instagram